OpenCourseAPI/OwlAPI/examples/README.md

 ### Conclusion

 With this basic code, you should be able to successfully make `GET` requests to OwlAPI's `/single` endpoint using `Fetch API`; it provides a consistent method to make web requests easy, and can be used to make `POST` requests used advanced usage of OwlAPI.
 You can read more about making advanced queries and filters in the next section.

+## Advanced data request

+Now that you've learned to make a simple call to OwlAPI's `/single` endpoint, it's time to step things up and make a `POST` request to OwlAPI's [`/batch`](https://floof.li/#get-batch) endpoint.
+Not only can you fetch multiple datapoints at the same time, but you can also filter the results by multiple queries.
+In this example, we will be expanding on the last example by adding support for multiple course fields and filters.